rikkyagung/portfolio-react-js/README.md

 ### Prerequisites

-1. Your computer has Node js installed.
+1. Your computer has Node JS installed.
 You can download it from [Node JS Officially Website](https://nodejs.org/en/).
 2. Text editor (VSCode, Atom, Sublime Text, Notepad, etc).

 ### Installation